kjubik/Microshell/README.md

 Project resembling Linux terminal.
 Created for Operating Systems class during 1st semester of Computer Science undergraduate programme.

 # Project requirements
-Program can only be written in C without using any system calls.

 - display a prompt of the form [{path}] $, where {path} is the path to the current working directory
 - handle 'cd' command, which works similarly to the 'cd' known from the bash shell